 When is the best time? – High season is during their summer which is December to February.
 As with other destinations, shoulder seasons are always the best so consider Spring (March – May) or Fall (September – November).

 How do I get around the South Island? – To get around the North Island, you’re either going to want to rent a car or travel with a company like Flying Kiwi.
-Car rental will give you ultimate flexibility but you’ll have to plan everything from top to bottom and gas can get quite expensive despite super cheap rental rates.
-Flying Kiwi is a great option for solo travellers or those wanting to just book something and show up.
-Make sure you head to the NZ travel guide for the discount code for car rental company Hitch.
+Car rental will give you ultimate flexibility, but you’ll have to plan everything from top to bottom and gas can get quite expensive despite super cheap rental rates.
+Flying Kiwi is a great option for solo travelers or those wanting to just book something and show up.
+Read our review on Flying Kiwi and make sure you head to the NZ travel guide for the discount code for car rental company Hitch.

 Where should I stay? – The most comprehensive platform for bookings based on personal experience was Booking.com.
 They had everything from hotels, hostels, and guesthouses and we always managed to find an awesome place for a great place.
 As an alternative, there’s also Agoda and VRBO.